slages/love-imgui/src/wren-bindings/README.md

 to use, copy [wrap_imgui_codegen.cpp](wrap_imgui_codegen.cpp) and [wrap_imgui_codegen.h](wrap_imgui_codegen.h), and imgui itself, into your project.

-Then, yout can expose it to wren's import system:
+Then, you can expose it to wren's import system:
 ```cpp
 #include "wrap_imgui_codegen.h"
 char* loadModule(WrenVM* vm, const char* name)